Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 You don't need to become an expert in any of this.
 You just need to be able to say what level of interactivity the training calls for, how much content you're starting with, how many people will review it, and what your technical constraints are.
 Walk into a vendor conversation with answers to those questions and you'll spend much less time wondering whether the number you're hearing is reasonable.

-DIY with authoring tools — $5,000 to $15,000+
+DIY with authoring tools: $5,000 to $15,000+

 DIY is a fit when two conditions are both true:

-Freelancer — $3,000 to $10,000
+Freelancer: $3,000 to $10,000

 A skilled eLearning freelancer typically charges $3,000 to $10,000 per finished hour, depending on complexity and their rate.
 One practitioner, working solo, with whatever tools and workflows they prefer.

 The upside is low overhead and direct communication.
 You're talking to the person doing the work.
-The trade-off is concentration risk: no built-in QA redundancy, no backup if they get sick or overbooked, and a timeline that depends on a single calendar.
+The trade-off is concentration risk: no built-in quality-assurance redundancy, no backup if they get sick or overbooked, and a timeline that depends on a single calendar.

 Freelancers work well for small organizations whose projects fit comfortably into one person's wheelhouse.
 You get flexibility and a direct relationship in exchange for accepting single-point-of-failure risk.

-Productized service — $1,999 per course (Express eLearning by Neovation)
+Productized service: $1,999 per course (Express eLearning by Neovation)

 Productized services are a fit when the training is important enough to build properly but doesn't need custom extras.
 A lot of standard training fits this description: onboarding, product training, customer education, soft skills primers, policy updates, compliance refreshers.
 The content matters, the standards are clear, and the production value doesn't need to win an award.

 If your project needs the extras, and some do, custom is the right call.
 We'll tell you that directly.
+Our explainer on what affordable eLearning actually means digs into where productized services sit on the price spectrum.

-Custom agency — $15,000 to $50,000+
+Custom agency: $15,000 to $50,000+

 Custom costs what it costs because it takes more hours, more specialists, and more iteration.
 A top-tier agency isn't marking up a templated deliverable.
 They're building something from scratch for your context.